LuisaPinillos/holbertonschool-Fun-with-CSS/README.md

 ## Obetive

-In this project I implement fun layout with HTML and CSS ONLY!
+In this project I implement different layouts with HTML and CSS ONLY!